willquill/k8s-cluster/README.md

 Or do it the fancy way if you want trusted certificates.
 In my case, I have a private CA on my OPNsense box, so I created a server certificate in OPNsense named `rancher.paw.blue` and downloaded the server cert, server key, and the full chain as `rancher.paw.blue.crt`, `rancher.paw.blue.key`, and `rancher.paw.blue.p12`, respectively.

 Then on my local machine, I converted the three files as follows:

+*Note: I am not totally sure if these commands result in certificates that work*

 `mv rancher.paw.blue.crt ranchercert.pem` (only needs an extension change)